acaloiaro/garbagespeak.com/content/faq.md

 ## Do I need to sign up to anything to become a thought leader?

-Currently, no. But we may require registration in the future to combat spam / ensure that repeat embellishment offenders don't abuse the system.
+Yes.
+We require registration to combat spam / ensure that repeat embellishment offenders don't abuse the system.

 ## What's the go-to-market for future features?